KSt3ve/Forbidden_Barrage_ransomware/README.md

   - Build your project
   - Go to: [Path_From_Your_Computer]\Forbidden_Barrage_ransomware\x64\Debug
   - You should find the .exe file
-  - If you want to move it and use it in another folder, make sure you move
+  - If you want to move it and use it in another folder, make sure you move all the .dll files with it

 ###
 project made by KSt3ve